pikatchu/closedsource/book/0023-the_missing_piece.md

 "What does it do?"

 Mr. Lee pointed at the diagram on the board.
 "The circuits we built today have no memory.
 When you change an input, the whole circuit updates immediately.
-That’s great, but you can’t store anything.
-You can’t save a result to use in another calculation later.
-That’s a problem."
+That's great, but you can't store anything.
+You can't save a result to use in another calculation later.
+That's a problem."

 Leo thought about it.
-"Right… because we can’t prewire all possible operations into a single circuit.
+"Right… because we can't prewire all possible operations into a single circuit.
 There would be too many."

 Mr. Lee pointed at him.
 "Exactly.
 If we want something programmable, we need a way to store bits and then move on to the next operation."

-He gestured toward the transistor in Leo’s hand.
+He gestured toward the transistor in Leo's hand.

-"That’s what these little things do.
-They’re tiny switches that can turn a signal on or off—just like a logic gate—but more importantly, they can also store information."
+"That's what these little things do.
+They're tiny switches that can turn a signal on or off—just like a logic gate—but more importantly, they can also store information."

 Leo turned the transistor over in his fingers, suddenly aware that he was holding something world-changing.